 - Respond to students’ diverse developmental and social contexts and ensure access to high quality teaching and learning.

 - Lead and actively build partnerships with colleagues, parents and community groups to work on instruction, policy and curriculum.

-Although degree candidates in the program will be expected to complete the entire sequence of course modules, individuals will able to take a single course for graduate credit prior to making the decision to enroll in the full program.
+Although degree candidates in the program are expected to complete the entire sequence of courses, individuals are able to take a single course for graduate credit prior to making the decision to enroll in the full program.
 To take more than one course, enrollment in the program is required.
 Successful candidates in this program are expected to work collaboratively with others, applying theory and knowledge gained through the program to develop their expertise in the area of teaching and learning.
 The program requires the following:

 - Successful completion of a capstone project